MatthewCaseres/markdown-for-testing/study-guide.md

 # Midterm 1 Study Guide

-## DAC

-***
+### 1.

-1. Which Type of control is based on the identity of the requestor and the access rules state what a requestor can or cannot do?
+Which Type of control is based on the identity of the requestor and the access rules state what a requestor can or cannot do?

 - [ ] A) Mandatory Access Control (MAC)
 - [ ] B) Role-based access control (RBAC)